Bash and other shell commands

 find <path> <criteria> -print #find files matching the criteria

-To combine some criterions use \(<match1> -o <match2>\)
+To combine some criterions use \(<match1> -o <match2>\) it’s the logical or.

 ls -1 | wc -l #number of files in repository